ballerina-attic/docs-ballerina-vscode-extension/en/docs/architecture-diagram/architecture-diagram.md

 ### Type Diagram

-The **Type** diagram provides a comprehensive view of all the Ballerina record types defined in the project workspace and their associations.
+The **Type Diagram** provides a comprehensive view of all the Ballerina record types defined in the project workspace and their associations.

 ![Type Diagram](../img/pdd-types-diagram.png)